Mohamed Qanyare Afrah: Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT)

 Mohamed Qanyare was a member of the Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT), a group of Mogadishu warlords who sought to counter the growing influence of the ICU.
 The group was funded by the US CIA.
-Intermittent fighting between the ARPCT and rivals, including the Islamic Courts Union (ICU) took place early in 2006, such as a four-day battle which concluded on March 27, 2006.
+Intermittent fighting between the ARPCT and rivals, including the Islamic Courts Union (ICU) took place early in 2006, such as a four-day battle which concluded on 27 March 2006.

 Second Battle of Mogadishu

-During the months of May - June 2006, the ARPCT fought with the ICU for control over the ruined capital.
+From May to June 2006, the ARPCT fought with the ICU for control over the ruined capital.
 The ARPCT lost, and Qanyare and other warlords were forced to flee or capitulate to the ICU.

-On June, Qanyare and his forces were forced out of the Deyniile neighborhood.
+In June, Qanyare and his forces were forced out of the Deyniile neighbourhood.
 Garam-Garam was the "chief Commander of the militiamen loyal to Mohamed Qanyare" until he surrendered after the Second Battle of Mogadishu.
 Qanyare was the only warlord in Somalia who have never been supported by Ethiopia.
 In any regard, after the battle, Qanyare stayed in Somalia while all other warlords defected to Ethiopia.

 For Qanyare's disobedience acting against the TFG government in entering into the conflict with the ICU, Qanyare along with other warlords were relieved of their government posts.

 Return to Somalia

-On July 2006, after regrouping a force of 150 men in Derri in central Somalia and escaping an assassination attempt by the ICU, Qanyare joined the TFG government at Baidoa to seek safe haven.
+In July 2006, after regrouping a force of 150 men in Derri in central Somalia and escaping an assassination attempt by the ICU, Qanyare joined the TFG government at Baidoa to seek safe haven.
 Mohamed Dooli was mentioned as one of Qanyare's militia commanders at this time.
 Islamists bristled at the news.

 Return to Mogadishu

 On 29 December after the Fall of Mogadishu to the government, Mohamed Qanyare returned to the capital and made a plea for the federal government to not disarm the militias.
-On December 31, surrounded in headquarters compound by a dozen technicals, he claimed to have 1,500 men under his command, and asserted government control over Mogadishu was an illusion, owed to the military might of Ethioipia not so...!
+On 31 December, surrounded in headquarters compound by a dozen technicals, he claimed to have 1,500 men under his command, and asserted government control over Mogadishu was an illusion.